I guess you could describe the likes of

 Arya is in my mind, very similar to Harry Potter himself.
 Brave, determined — but with cunning in her and ruthlessness that makes her on the cusp of two houses.

 However after that incident with Game of Thrones' Voldemort equivalent means:

 Proving that blondes have more fun-damental principles and honour, she is brave AF and let's be honest —

-However like another famous blonde with a few evil roots, Draco Malfoy, he has low key reprieved himself.
-Even if he still is a little conflicted, so I'm saying:
+However, like another famous blonde with a few evil roots, Draco Malfoy, he has low-key reprieved himself.
+Even if he still is a little conflicted, I'm saying:

 Dany, Dany, Dany.
 Oh, babes.
 What the hell is going on?

 Jon Snow is another one with a heck of a lot of different facets.
-I mean come on.
-The man is hell brave but also has lots of brooding darkness but is also super clever.
+I mean, come on.
+The man is hell brave but also has lots of brooding darkness and is also super clever.